Tom’s Story

 Tom lives with his partner and 3 children.

-Due to their financial issues, Tom had also been using the local foodbank on a weekly basis and was only eating one or two hot meals a week himself.
-Following an emergency assessment by an adviser, we were able to immediately provide a food voucher to help provide the family with healthy food, and an emergency fuel top up.
-We have also provided 3 new winter duvets to help keep the family warm through the night.
+To make ends meet, Tom turned to his local foodbank and was often only able to eat one or two hot meals a week himself.
+Following an emergency assessment by an adviser, we provided an immediate food voucher to help the family access healthy meals, along with an emergency fuel top-up.
+We also supplied three new winter duvets to help keep the family warm at night.

-Crucially, we were able to completely clear his energy arrears.
-This reduced his financial burden and allowed him to focus on just managing his ongoing consumption moving forward.
-This has also helped to reduce the stress and anxiety they are all feeling regarding their situation.
+Crucially, we were able to completely clear Tom’s energy arrears.
+This eased his financial burden, allowing him to focus on managing his ongoing energy use and helping to reduce the stress and anxiety the whole family had been experiencing.

-Now, with the weight of the crisis lifted, Tom is feeling hopeful and looking to get back into work.
+Now, with the weight of the crisis beginning to lift, Tom feels more hopeful about the future and is looking to return to work.